Avi Federgreen – Filmmaker

 Avi Federgreen’s nearly twenty years of experience in the Canadian film industry features many highlights, from music videos to TV series to full-length feature films.
 Starting in the locations department, he moved quickly into production management, line producing, post supervision, and producing.

-Federgreen’s past projects as producer include Still Mine directed by Michael McGowan and starring Academy Award Nominees James Cromwell and Genevieve Bujold, 2010 Toronto International Film Festival, premiered at TIFF 2013, Score: A Hockey Musical, written and directed by Michael McGowan captures the fervour of Canada’s two favourite pastimes in a story big on humour and heart, premiered and opening night film at TIFF 2013; and George Ryga’s Hungry Hills, directed by Rob King, premiered at TIFF 2009.
+Federgreen’s past projects as producer include Still Mine directed by Michael McGowan and starring Academy Award Nominees James Cromwell and Genevieve Bujold, premiered at TIFF 2012, Score: A Hockey Musical, written and directed by Michael McGowan captures the fervour of Canada’s two favourite pastimes in a story big on humour and heart, premiered and opening night film at TIFF 2010; and George Ryga’s Hungry Hills, directed by Rob King, premiered at TIFF 2009.

 In November 2011, Federgreen opened his own film distribution company INDIECAN ENTERTAINMENT.
-The company will service not just up-and-coming Canadian filmmakers, but also those indies making films in a lower budget bracket who have otherwise virtually no chance to shine in a market of big studios, distributors and exhibitors.
+The company services not just up-and-coming Canadian filmmakers, but also those indies making films in a lower budget bracket who have otherwise virtually no chance to shine in a market of big studios, distributors and exhibitors.